Neehan/Sudoku-Solver/README.md

 Example
 --------
-Let's solve the following sudoku with `Sudoku-Solver`.
+Let us solve the following sudoku with `Sudoku-Solver`.
 ```
 +-------+-------+-------+
 | 1 . . | 9 2 . | . . . |